Ok, you may find this hard to believe, but I actually had my first paying gig as a full time ukulele player last Saturday.

-I’m stocked myself, but when I really got to think about it, it’s true.
+I’m shocked myself; but when I really go to think about it, it’s true.

 Many of you know that I have spent my musical career as a educator, studio musician, and composer.

-Even though I began playing ukulele back in the 90’s, yikes, it has only been the last 2 1/2 years that I got completely dedicated to ukulele.
+Even though I began playing ukulele back in the 90’s (yikes!), it has only been the last 2 1/2 years that I became completely dedicated to ukulele.

-Then life happened which included twins, a up-rooting from Los Angeles after 20 years to move back to San Diego, a focus on my family and the Uke Like The Pros website.
+Then life happened, which included twins, an up-rooting from Los Angeles after 20 years to move back to San Diego, and a focus on my family and the Uke Like The Pros website.

 So I essentially didn’t take or look for a lot of gigs.

-Now don’t get me wrong, I have done quite a bit of playing during this time, including several sold out concerts at Santa Monica Performing Arts Center (although I was technically paid by the college for those performances, they were with my classes, so I don’t consider it the same), numerous beach jams (and some people came up and put money in my ukulele case, but again i don’t consider it the same), and bi-monthly gigs at my church (but I volunteered my time and wasn’t paid).
+Now don’t get me wrong, I have done quite a bit of playing during this time, including several sold-out concerts at Santa Monica Performing Arts Center (although I was technically paid by the college for those performances, they were with my classes, so I don’t really consider them the “gigs”), numerous beach jams (and some people came up and put money in my ukulele case, but again i don’t consider them gigs), and bi-monthly gigs at my church (but I volunteered my time and wasn’t paid).

-Plus I have filmed probably over 300 lessons in the last 18 months and even though I get income from that, again I don’t consider it the same as a paying gig.
+Plus I have filmed probably over 300 lessons in the last 18 months, and even though I get income from that, again I don’t consider them the same as a paying gig.

 You may have read my connection with Ukulele Ray who passed away about a month ago.
 He was the one that got me back to being excited about playing gigs.

-And even though we didn’t get to do a gig together, I realized that my schedule and desire has opened up to wanting to get out again.
+And even though we didn’t get to do a gig together, I realized that both my schedule and heart had opened up to wanting to get out and play again.

-So last week I got a called from Ukulele Ray’s longtime girlfriend, Olivia, and she said I have a gig on Saturday would you play and be the lead ukulelist?
+So last week I got a call from Ukulele Ray’s longtime girlfriend, Olivia, and she said she had a gig on Saturday, and would I play lead ukulele?

-She said I’d be playing wth Ray’s band which included a drummer, guitar player, and a great bass player (who use to play with Meat Loaf).
-She even had a sound and light guy to come and play.
+She went on to say that I’d be playing with Ray’s band, which included drums, guitar, and a fantastic bass player (who use to play with Meat Loaf).
+She even had a sound and light guy booked.

-Little I did realize that I wasn’t just the lead ukulele player but essentially the lead singer and band leader for this 2 hour gig.
+Little I did realize that I wasn’t just the lead ukulele player, but also the lead singer, and band leader for this two-hour gig.

-As I like to be prepared, I talked to the band and we decided on some tunes that we were going to play; pretty standard stuff for gigs of this sort (which, incidentally, was a celebration in Encinitas (where I surf) for a woman who had just graduated nursing school).
+So.
+Since I like to be prepared, I talked to the band and we decided on some tunes that we were going to play; pretty standard stuff for gigs of this sort (which, incidentally, was a celebration in Encinitas (where I surf) for a woman who had just graduated nursing school).

-Although I knew many of the tunes there were a handful of tunes that I didn’t play on ukulele.
-So into the woodshed I go.
+Although I knew many of the tunes, there were a handful of them that I didn’t play on ukulele.
+So into the woodshed I went.

-I don’t know if you have had to learn 12-15 tunes within’ a few days, but there’s really nothing you can do except put your nose to the grindstone and grind it out.
+I don’t know if you have ever had to learn 12-15 tunes within’ a few days, but there’s really nothing you can do except put your nose to the grindstone and grind it out.
 And so, that is exactly what I did.

 Come Saturday afternoon, I was feeling pretty good about the gig: I had worked on all the tunes, warmed up my voice, and had my notes for some of the songs that I wasn’t too familiar with.

-The gig went great.
-We rocked the party for 2 hours, played the entire setlist and even had to improvise a few requests.
+And the gig went great.
+We rocked the party for two hours, played the entire setlist, and even had to improvise a few requests.
 The crowd danced, and everyone enjoyed the music and had a good time.

-As you know I have very high standards for myself, but I have to say that by the end of the night I had fun playing for a group of people, playing with new musicians, and getting to take extended solos so people could keep dancing.
+Now as you know, I set very high standards for myself, but I have to say that by the end of the night I’d had fun playing for a group of people, playing with new musicians, and getting to take extended solos so people could keep dancing.

 Could it have been better?
 Of course it could have.
-This was the first time I had played with these guys, we didn’t get to rehearse, so playing the songs live was the first time we played the songs together.
-And not to mention that this was the first time in a while that I took my amp and pedals out for a live show.
+This was the first time I had played with these guys.
+We didn’t get to rehearse, so playing the songs live was the first time we’d played the songs together.
+And not to mention that this was the first time in a long while that I took my amp and pedalboard out for a live show.

-And the best thing, at the end of the night is that we got paid.
-It was only then that I realized whoa, I think this was my first paying gig as a full time ukulele player.
+But do you know what the best thing was?
+At the end of the night, we got paid.
+It was only then that I realized whoa, I think this was my first paying gig as a full-time ukulele player.